Loadable Modules - Extending the mesibo Platform

 -v /etc/mesibo:/etc/mesibo \

-Entering the Development(shell) environment
+Entering the development shell

-$ sudo docker exec -it <CONTAINER_ID> /bin/bash
+$ sudo docker exec -it mesibo /bin/bash

 [root@mesibo /]#